 Facing Fears While Hearing a Firefight

-But you can't run away from the war.
-When I returned to the TAC in the morning, the radio squawked of normal administrative chatter of movements, reports and updates.
+BENJAMIN TUPPER: But you can't run away from the war.
+When I returned to the TAC in the morning, the radio squawked with the normal administrative chatter of movements, reports and updates.
 The office was filled with my teammates in their usual upbeat banter.
 I relax and join in the small talk.

-My fear of being along last night came back.
+INSKEEP: My fear of being alone last night came back.
 Listening to the fight unfold on the radio, feeling as if I were being drawn into it, all in the last moments before this soldier was killed - alone.
 I'm glad I ran through the darkness last night.

 INSKEEP: That's commentary from Benjamin Tupper.
 He's a captain in the Army National Guard, embedded with the Afghan National Army.